-Due to the absence of vascular remodeling of the high resistance spiral arteries into high-capacitance vessels, there is a decrease in blood flow to the growing fetus.
+Due to the absence of vascular remodelling of the high-resistance spiral arteries into high-capacitance vessels, there is a decrease in blood flow to the growing fetus.
 This ultimately results in ischemia, inflammation, cell death, and damage [11].
 The process of ischemia and inflammatory process involves the release of pro-inflammatory and anti-angiogenic factors, such as cytokines, chemokines, reactive oxygen species (ROS), and the angiotensin II type 1 receptor autoantibody (AT1-AA) into the maternal circulation, leading to widespread endothelial activation, endothelin system upregulation, increased sympathetic nerve activity, and vasoconstriction causing hypertension (Fig 1).

 Imbalance in Angiogenic factors

-In normotensive pregnancies, a decrease in placental oxygen and an increase in progesterone triggers the release of various chemokines and cytokines, including placental growth factor (PlGF), matrix metalloproteinases (MMP-1, MMP-2, MMP-9), and vascular endothelial growth factors (VEGF).
+In normotensive pregnancies, a decrease in placental oxygen and an increase in progesterone trigger the release of various chemokines and cytokines, including placental growth factor (PlGF), matrix metalloproteinases (MMP-1, MMP-2, MMP-9), and vascular endothelial growth factors (VEGF).
 These substances are proangiogenic and stimulate the release and action of prostaglandins and nitric oxide (NO), ultimately inducing vasodilation [11].
-NO promotes vasodilation and supports angiogenesis via VEGF mediated pathways while also reducing leukocyte adhesion, and placenta trophoblastic invasion.
+NO promotes vasodilation and supports angiogenesis via VEGF-mediated pathways while also reducing leukocyte adhesion and placental trophoblastic invasion.
 Likewise, the human system requires tetrahydrobiopterin (BH4) for optimal eNOS activity, which facilitates NADPH-derived electron transfer from eNOS reductase to the oxygenase domain to convert L-arginine to NO and L-citrulline [2].

 However, several imbalances in these cytokines and chemokines are observed in pre-eclamptic patients.
-For instance, soluble Fms-like tyrosine kinase (sFlt-1) opposes the action of vascular endothelial growth factors (VEGF) and PlGF (Fig 1).
-Factors such as TGF-β also counteract nitric oxide, contributing to an altered balance between pro and anti-angiogenic factors.
+For instance, soluble Fms-like tyrosine kinase (sFlt-1) opposes the action of vascular endothelial growth factors (VEGF) and PlGF (Fig. 1).
+Factors such as TGF-β also counteract nitric oxide, contributing to an altered balance between pro- and anti-angiogenic factors.
 This eventually leads to endothelial dysfunction and impaired vasodilation in Preeclampsia via decreased NO production and endothelin (ET-1) release [12][13].
-The decrease in vasodilators such as nitric oxide and prostacyclin and the upregulation of endothelin, thromboxane, superoxide, and increased vascular sensitivity to angiotensin II have been constantly shown to play a role in the development of hypertension by impairing renal function and increasing total peripheral resistance and decreasing renal natriuresis leading to hypertension[2].
+The decrease in vasodilators such as nitric oxide and prostacyclin and the upregulation of endothelin, thromboxane, superoxide, and increased vascular sensitivity to angiotensin II have been constantly shown to play a role in the development of hypertension by impairing renal function and increasing total peripheral resistance and decreasing renal natriuresis, leading to hypertension[2].

 The oxidative stress in P.E. increases Reactive oxygen species (ROS) by TNF-α, IL-6, activated neutrophils, and antithrombin-1 and vice versa.
 ROS causes lipid peroxidation with endothelial damage, proliferation, migration, and angiogenesis.
 In addition, ROS prevents insulin from facilitating cellular glucose uptake, contributing to further tissue damage.[2]
-In PE, there is depletion of BH4 by oxidative stress, followed by eNOS instability and uncoupling, leading to reduce NO production and more superoxide generation.
+In PE, there is depletion of BH4 by oxidative stress, followed by eNOS instability and uncoupling, leading to reduced NO production and more superoxide generation.
 The overwhelming presence of inherent antioxidants in the body caused by stressors generated by Preeclampsia may also play an important role [2].
 A study documented that the urinary oxidative stress marker, known as urinary 8-oxoGuo excretion, is associated with albuminuria, and the excretion can be linked to cardiovascular mortality risk in patients with diabetes mellitus.
 Preeclampsia is strongly linked to albuminuria, diabetes mellitus, and cardiovascular mortality risk [2].

 Immunological dysregulation

 Evidence in many genetic studies of Preeclampsia demonstrated the activation of innate and adaptive immune systems.
-The resultant effects of this are the production of the unique complex with the maternal killer cell Ig-like receptor (KIR) MHC by fetal extravillous trophoblasts that challenge the mother’s immune system, cause inappropriate secretion of chemokines and cytokines by Natural killer cells, and ultimately impact trophoblast invasion (Fig 1).
+The resultant effects of this are the production of the unique complex with the maternal killer cell Ig-like receptor (KIR) MHC by fetal extravillous trophoblasts that challenge the mother’s immune system, cause inappropriate secretion of chemokines and cytokines by Natural killer cells, and ultimately impact trophoblast invasion (Fig. 1).